DaehwanKimLab/hisat2/MANUAL.markdown

 </td></tr></table>

-Getting started with HISAT
+Getting started with HISAT2
 ===================================================

-HISAT comes with some example files to get you started.
-The example files are not scientifically significant; these files will simply let you start running HISAT and downstream tools right away.
+HISAT2 comes with some example files to get you started.
+The example files are not scientifically significant; these files will simply let you start running HISAT2 and downstream tools right away.

-First follow the manual instructions to [obtain HISAT].
-Set the `HISAT_HOME` environment variable to point to the new HISAT directory containing the `hisat`, `hisat-build` and `hisat-inspect` binaries.
-This is important, as the `HISAT_HOME` variable is used in the commands below to refer to that directory.
+First follow the manual instructions to [obtain HISAT2].
+Set the `HISAT2_HOME` environment variable to point to the new HISAT2 directory containing the `hisat2`, `hisat2-build` and `hisat2-inspect` binaries.
+This is important, as the `HISAT2_HOME` variable is used in the commands below to refer to that directory.

-[obtain HISAT]: #obtaining-hisat
+[obtain HISAT2]: #obtaining-hisat2

 Indexing a reference genome
 ---------------------------

-To create an index for the genomic region (1 million bps from the human chromosome 22 between 20,000,000 and 20,999,999) included with HISAT, create a new temporary directory (it doesn't matter where), change into that directory, and run:
+To create an index for the genomic region (1 million bps from the human chromosome 22 between 20,000,000 and 20,999,999) included with HISAT2, create a new temporary directory (it doesn't matter where), change into that directory, and run:

-    $HISAT_HOME/hisat-build $HISAT_HOME/example/reference/22_20-21M.fa 22_20-21M_hisat
+    $HISAT2_HOME/hisat2-build $HISAT2_HOME/example/reference/22_20-21M.fa 22_20-21M

 The command should print many lines of output then quit.
-When the command completes, the current directory will contain ten new files that all start with `22_20-21M_hisat` and end with `.1.bt2`, `.2.bt2`, `.3.bt2`, `.4.bt2`, `.5.bt2`, `.6.bt2`, `.rev.1.bt2`, `.rev.2.bt2`, `.rev.5.bt2`, and `.rev.6.bt2`.
+When the command completes, the current directory will contain ten new files that all start with `22_20-21M` and end with `.1.ht2`, `.2.ht2`, `.3.ht2`, `.4.ht2`, `.5.ht2`, `.6.ht2`, `.7.ht2`, and `.8.ht2`.
 These files constitute the index - you're done!

-You can use `hisat-build` to create an index for a set of FASTA files obtained from any source, including sites such as [UCSC], [NCBI], and [Ensembl].
+You can use `hisat2-build` to create an index for a set of FASTA files obtained from any source, including sites such as [UCSC], [NCBI], and [Ensembl].
 When indexing multiple FASTA files, specify all the files using commas to separate file names.
-For more details on how to create an index with `hisat-build`, see the [manual section on index building].
+For more details on how to create an index with `hisat2-build`, see the [manual section on index building].
 You may also want to bypass this process by obtaining a pre-built index.

 [UCSC]: http://genome.ucsc.edu/cgi-bin/hgGateway
 [NCBI]: http://www.ncbi.nlm.nih.gov/sites/genome
 [Ensembl]: http://www.ensembl.org/
-[manual section on index building]: #the-hisat-build-indexer
+[manual section on index building]: #the-hisat2-build-indexer
 [using a pre-built index]: #using-a-pre-built-index

 Aligning example reads
 ----------------------

-Stay in the directory created in the previous step, which now contains the `22_20-21M_hisat` index files.
+Stay in the directory created in the previous step, which now contains the `22_20-21M` index files.
 Next, run:

-    $HISAT_HOME/hisat -x 22_20-21M_hisat -U $HISAT_HOME/example/reads/reads_1.fq -S eg1.sam
+    $HISAT2_HOME/hisat2 -x 22_20-21M -U $HISAT2_HOME/example/reads/reads_1.fq -S eg1.sam

-This runs the HISAT aligner, which aligns a set of unpaired reads to the the genome region using the index generated in the previous step.
+This runs the HISAT2 aligner, which aligns a set of unpaired reads to the the genome region using the index generated in the previous step.
 The alignment results in SAM format are written to the file `eg1.sam`, and a short alignment summary is written to the console.
 (Actually, the summary is